albertony/blushell/README.md

 BluOS supports grouping players in different modes:

-- Multi-player group
+- Multi-Player Group
-- Stereo pair
+- Stereo Pair
-- Home theater group
+- Home Theater Group

 A group has one primary player, also known as main, and one or many secondary players, also known as slaves.
 The primary player represents the group, and